zuplo/docs/docs/articles/local-development-debugging.md

 ---

 You can debug your local gateway through VS Code using its TypeScript debugger.
-Features such as breakpoints, steping through the code, variable inspection, etc will work.
+Features such as breakpoints, stepping through the code, variable inspection, etc will be available to help you debug your gateway.

 1. Create a `.vscode/launch.json` file with the following content.
 If you already have an older/existing `.vscode/launch.json` file, you can add the